 Performance outcomes Acceptable outcomes

 Land use

 PO1 No acceptable outcome is nominated.

 The use has a direct focus on the natural environment and it is associated with one or more of the following:

 (a) biodiscovery activities; or

 (b) caretaking; or

 (c) conservation, protection or management of biological diversity and ecological integrity; or

 (d) cultural practices; or

 (e) ecotourism; or

-(f) education about biological diversity, ecological integrity or cultural features of a site; or
+education about biological diversity, ecological integrity or cultural features of a site; or

 (g) recreation activities for the enjoyment and appreciation of the natural environment; or

 (h) scientific practices; or

 (i) necessary infrastructure; or

 (j) the conservation, protection or management of biological diversity and ecological integrity.

 PO2 No acceptable outcome is nominated.

 The use has low-impacts and does not result in significant adverse impacts on the values of the site and surrounds, including but not limited to the following:

 (a) large tracts and corridors of established remnant vegetation and habitat; or

-Performance outcomes Acceptable outcomes (b) inland and coastal waterways and wetlands; or 1 (c) riparian vegetation; or (d) visually prominent mainland and island mountains, hills, ridges, headlands, dunes, beaches; or (e) important urban green break areas; or (f) cultural heritage features.
+Doufoumonos outoomos Acceptable autoomes Performance outcomes (b) inland and coastal waterways and wetlands; Acceptable outcomes or (c) riparian vegetation; or (d) visually prominent mainland and island mountains, hills, ridges, headlands, dunes, beaches; or (e) important urban green break areas; or(f) cultural heritage features.
 Built form PO3 No acceptable outcome is nominated.
 The scale of the development is small and is subservient to the surrounding natural environment and landscape features of the site and surrounding area.
-PO4 AO4.1 The height and bulk of buildings and structures are visually unobtrusive when viewed from Building height and the height of structures does not exceed the following: public places, adjoining sites or the surrounding area. (a) 8.5 metres above ground level where the ground has a slope less than fifteen (15) per cent; or (b) ten (10) metres above ground level where the ground has a slope equal to or greater than fifteen (15) per cent.
-AO4.2 Buildings or structures having an 'outermost projection height' exceeding two (2) metres, have a setback from all lot boundaries of at least fifteen (15) metres.
-PO5 projection height' exceeding two (2) metres, have a setback from all lot boundaries of at least fifteen (15) metres.
-PO5 The development has very low site coverage. projection height' exceeding two (2) metres, have a setback from all lot boundaries of at least projection height' exceeding two (2) metres, have a setback from all lot boundaries of at least fifteen (15) metres.
-The development has very low site coverage. projection height' exceeding two (2) metres, have a setback from all lot boundaries of at least fifteen (15) metres.
+PO4 AO4.1 The height and bulk of buildings and structures The height of buildingsBuilding height and the are visually unobtrusive when viewed from height of structures does not exceed the public places, adjoining sites or the surrounding area. following: (a) two (2) storeys and 8.5 metres above a.ou. ground level where the ground has a slope less than fifteen (15) per cent; or (b) two (2) storeys and ten (10) metres above ground level where the ground has a slope equal to or greater than fifteen (15) per cent. equal to or greater than inteen (13) per cent.
+AO4.2 Buildings or structures having an 'outermost projection height' exceeding two (2) metres, have a are setback from all lot boundaries of at least a minimum of fifteen (15) metres from all property boundaries.
+PO5 No acceptable outcome is nominated.
 The development has very low site coverage.
-Appearance PO6 The development results in a high level of onsite and off-site scenic amenity having regard to projection height' exceeding two (2) metres, have a setback from all lot boundaries of at least fifteen (15) metres.
-No acceptable outcome is nominated.
-The development has very low site coverage.
-Appearance PO6 The development results in a high level of on- projection height' exceeding two (2) metres, have a setback from all lot boundaries of at least fifteen (15) metres.
-No acceptable outcome is nominated.
-The development has very low site coverage.
-Appearance PO6 The development results in a high level of onsite and off-site scenic amenity having regard to the following: (a) appropriate integration with environmentally projection height' exceeding two (2) metres, have a setback from all lot boundaries of at least fifteen (15) metres.
-No acceptable outcome is nominated.
-The development has very low site coverage.
-Appearance PO6 The development results in a high level of onsite and off-site scenic amenity having regard to the following: (a) appropriate integration with environmentally significant vegetation and habitat; (b) appropriate integration with wetlands and projection height' exceeding two (2) metres, have a setback from all lot boundaries of at least fifteen (15) metres.
-No acceptable outcome is nominated.
-The development has very low site coverage.
-Appearance PO6 The development results in a high level of onsite and off-site scenic amenity having regard to the following: (a) appropriate integration with environmentally significant vegetation and habitat; (b) appropriate integration with wetlands and waterways; (c) siting buildings and structures so that there is minimal disruption to the skyline, vegetation on ridgelines and prominent projection height' exceeding two (2) metres, have a setback from all lot boundaries of at least fifteen (15) metres.
-No acceptable outcome is nominated.
+The deseptable editionic to herminated.
+Appearance PO6 No acceptable outcome is nominated.
+The development results in a high level of on- The acceptable outcome is nominated. site and off-site scenic amenity having regard to the following: (a) appropriate integration with environmentally significant vegetation and habitat; (b) appropriate integration with wetlands and waterways; (c) siting buildings and structures so that there is minimal disruption to the skyline, vegetation on ridgelines and prominent slopes, or riparian vegetation; (d) use of building materials and colours that are drawn from or complement the natural landscape of the setting;

-Performance outcomes Acceptable outcomes access roads that are able to be seen from public places; (f) avoidance of fencing, landscaping and lighting treatments that are urban in scale and appearance if the site is in a non-urban setting; (g) retention of mature vegetation or planting of new vegetation in building setback areas, particularly the setback areas located within the sight of major public roads and public viewer places; (h) location of buildings and other structures so as not to obscure or interrupt any significant views from a public viewer place to an identified significant scenic landscape feature; and (i) minimising the scarring of the land due to earthworks and the use of large retaining walls at highly visible locations.
+Perfor mance outcomes Acceptable outcomes straight length he creation of extended s of new road or internal that are able to be seen from lighting treatm encing, landscaping and ents that are urban in scale ce if the site is in a non-urban new vegetation particularly the ature vegetation or planting of n in building setback areas, e setback areas located within ajor public roads and public as not to obsc views from a p ldings and other structures so ure or interrupt any significant public viewer place to an ificant scenic landscape earthworks an e scarring of the land due to d the use of large retaining visible locations.